amandeepmittal/amanhimself.dev/src/content/blog/managing-python-environments-on-macos-using-conda.md

 Python 3.13.3
 ```

-However, considering the Stable Diffusion Web UI's requirements, it is recommended to install Python 3.10 because `torch`, a framework for building deep learning models, yet isn't supported in newer versions.
+However, considering the Stable Diffusion Web UI's requirements, it is recommended to install Python 3.10 because `torch`, a framework for building deep learning models, isn't supported in newer versions.

 <img src="/images/py/py1.png" />